Irregular adoptions

 Reform of the international adoption system

-On 8 December 2023, the Federal Council took note of the expert group's intermediary report and instructed the Federal Department of Justice and Police (FDJP) to submit the expert group's final report and a proposal for further work by the end of 2024.
+On 8 December 2023, the Federal Council took note of the expert group's intermediary report and instructed the Federal Department of Justice and Police (FDJP) to submit a proposal for further action based on the final report.

 Search of origins

-On behalf of the committee of the Conference of Cantonal Justice and Police Directors (CCJPD), an interdisciplinary working group has formulated recommendations in a report on how those affected can be better supported in the search for their origins.
+On behalf of the Committee of the Conference of Cantonal Justice and Police Directors (CCJPD), an interdisciplinary working group has formulated recommendations in a report on how those affected can be better supported in the search for their origins.
 These recommendations are not limited to adoptions from Sri Lanka.

-Commitment to combat illegal adoptions
+Commitment to combat irregular adoptions

-Switzerland is an active member of the Hague Conference's Working Group on preventing and addressing illicit practices in intercountry adoption as well as the Working Group on the Financial Aspects of Intercountry Adoption.
+Switzerland is an active member of the Hague Conference's Working Group on Preventing and Addressing Illicit Practices in Intercountry Adoption as well as the Working Group on the Financial Aspects of Intercountry Adoption.

 Note